Last Updated on September 15, 2021 by melissanreynolds

 Sleep is my hardest battle.
 A full night’s sleep is the best way to cope with life.
 I try to go to bed around the same time every night and have a set routine that involves getting ready and reading before I switch off the light.
 I also try to get up around the same time every day.

 This helps, but I will not always sleep through the night, I will not always fall asleep straight away and I will often wake up at 4am (or every hour or two) with an incredibly stiff and sore neck.
 Since I began Low Dose Naltrexone in 2017, I have finally managed to sleep in blocks of more than an hour!
 I don’t sleep through the night, but I do sleep much better and this has flow on effects.
+Once I began Recovery Factors in 2020 my sleep got even better.

 In order to cope on days when the kids have had me up in the night or the fatigue is just worse, meditation is a go-to.
 I can’t nap, so meditation is a way to get decent rest when I need it.